-Introduction and applications of gas turbines.
+Course content Introduction and applications of gas turbines.
 Open cycle configurations.
 Closed cycle configurations.
-Propulsion.
+Aircraft Propulsion.
 Industrial applications.
 Environmental issues.
 Power Cycles.
 Ideal cycles.
 Gas turbine component losses.
 Operation at the nominal operating point.
 Combined cycle and cogeneration schemes.
 Gas turbine cycles for aircraft propulsion.
 Simple Turbojet engine.
 The Turbofan engine.
 The Turboprop engine.
 The Turboshaft engine.
 Auxiliary power units .
 Axial and radial flow Compressors.
 Principles of operation.
 Work done and pressure rise.
 Dimensional flow.
 Compressor performance characteristics and design processes.
 Combustion systems.
-Types of combustion combustion process.
-The Emissions. gasification.
+Types of combustion combustion process. systems.
+The Emissions.
+Coal gasification.
 Axial and radial flow Turbines.
 Basic theory.
 Selection of aerodynamic parameters.
 Blade cooling.
 Performance prediction of simple gas turbines.
 Components characteristics.
 Operation at off-design conditions.

-The purpose of this course is to introduce to the students the basic operating principles, the components and applications of gas turbine.
-Upon completion of the course the student will be able to obtain state-of-the-art knowledge in the area of operation and thermodynamics of modern gasturbine engines.
+Expected learning The purpose of this course is to introduce to the students the outcomes and basic operating principles, the components and the competences to be applications of gas turbine.
+Upon completion of the course acquired: the student will be able to obtain state-of-the-art knowledge in the area of operation and thermodynamics of modern gasturbine engines.
 The student is expected to acquire knowledge and be able to analyze thermodynamic cycles of various types of gas turbine engines for aircraft propulsion and industrial applications.
-The student will be able to calculate the thrust and specific consumption of various types of aircraft engines such as turbojet, turbofan and turboprop; and, to assess the effects of speed and altitude on performance characteristics.
+The student will be able to calculate the thrust and specific consumption of various types of aircraft engines such as turbojet, turbofan and turboprop: and, to assess the effects of speed and altitude on performance characteristics.
 In addition, the students will be able to select the main operating parameters of industrial gas turbines and calculate the effect of the characteristics of individual components on the overall engine performance such as the power output and the specific consumption.
 The student will be able to use specialized software for the preliminary design and analysis of the operation of gas turbines.

-Lectures, exercises, laboratory tutorials for the use of commercial software.
+Teaching methods Lectures, exercises, laboratory tutorials for the use of commercial software.
 Homework and personal assignments with the application of commercial software on real design and analysis problems.
 Utilization of information technology for the course management.